CREATOR (CREATOR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CREATOR Historical Price

-According to the latest data gathered on CREATOR live price page, the current price of CREATOR is 0.00011109USD.
-The circulating supply of CREATOR(CREATOR) is 729.53M CREATOR , giving it a market capitalization of $81.16K.
+According to the latest data gathered on CREATOR live price page, the current price of CREATOR is 0USD.
+The circulating supply of CREATOR(CREATOR) is 729.53M CREATOR , giving it a market capitalization of $81.24K.

 - 7 Days0.00%$ --$ 0.000191$ 0.000052